 Earlham’s Birding Big Day (ECBBD) is an annual, global fundraising event that brings together alumni, students, faculty and staff form teams and collect pledges for the Earlham Fund based on the number of different species they can identify.
-This year Birding Big Day took place on May 10-11, 2014.
+Last year's Birding Big Day took place on May 10-11, 2013.

 History of Birding Big Day at Earlham

 Earlham biology professors Jim Cope and Bill Buskirk created Birding Big Day in 1982.
 They nurtured this event and saw it blossom into an annual tradition of daylong birding in the Whitewater Valley.

 After Jim passed away in March 2002, Bill opened the experience to even more birding enthusiasts in the Earlham community.
 Every year since then, alumni, students, faculty and staff form birding teams with the challenge of seeking as many different species they can find in a day.